Winston Churchill High School (Maryland): School awards and academics

 Churchill has been ranked in the top 100 high schools in the United States for years, climbing to 42 in 2007 and 75 in 2017.
 Churchill earned the 2007 Maryland Blue Ribbon Award and was selected by the U.S. Department of Education as a 2007 National No Child Left Behind Blue Ribbon School.

 In 2012, Churchill was rated the best high school in Maryland and fifth among non-magnet schools nationally according to U.S. News & World Report.
 In 2016, the same report ranked Winston Churchill High School 94th in national ranking, 2nd in Maryland High Schools and 146th in STEM High Schools with 83.9 (out of 100) College Readiness Index.
 In 2017, Churchill was ranked the best high school in Maryland and 75th in the nation by U.S. News.
 As of 2024, Churchill has fallen to the 5th-ranked high school in Maryland and the 295th-ranked nationally, according to U.S News and World Report.

+Currently Churchill is ranked number 402 in the US National Rankings and number 8 in the Maryland high school rankings according to U.S. News and World Report.
+Their current overall score is 97.75 out of 100.
+Throughout the 2020s, Churchill has consistently been one of the best academic public schools in the United States.

 Churchill students average a score of 1299 on the SAT, with 640 on verbal and 659 on math.